zama-ai/concrete-ml/docs/developer-guide/contributing.md

 # Contributing

-There are three ways to contribute to Concrete-ML:
+There are three ways to contribute to Concrete ML:

 - You can open issues to report bugs and typos and to suggest ideas.
 - You can ask to become an official contributor by emailing [hello@zama.ai](mailto:hello@zama.ai).
 Only approved contributors can send pull requests (PR), so please make sure to get in touch before you do.